Non-Human Identity Observability Platforms: A Comprehensive Guide

 A recent report indicated that implementing granular access controls for NHIs can reduce the risk of privilege escalation by up to 80% [Source: Cybersecurity Research Firm].

 These platforms aren't meant to operate in isolation.
 They seamlessly integrate with existing security tools, such as SIEM (Security Information and Event Management) systems, to provide a holistic view of your security posture.
+Integrating with SIEMs allows for correlation of NHI activity with other security events, providing richer context for threat detection.
+Similarly, integration with vulnerability scanners can identify weaknesses in systems hosting NHIs, further enhancing observability.
 Robust reporting capabilities also offer insights into NHI usage, risk levels, and compliance status, aiding in informed decision-making.

-Understanding these core components is the first step.
-Next, we'll explore the tangible benefits of implementing an NHI Observability Platform.
+Having understood the core components and functionality, the next logical step is to explore the tangible benefits of implementing an NHI Observability Platform.

 Benefits of Implementing an NHI Observability Platform